void-linux/void-docs/src/config/locales.md

 # Locales and Translations

+This section is specific to `glibc` installations of Void.

-For a list of currently enabled locales, run
+For a list of currently enabled locales, run:

 ```
 $ locale -a